Agnimandur/Red-Crab-Inn-Bot/README.md

 Find the current point value of a reap (in milliseconds).

 #### leaderboard
 Find the current top10 leaderboard in an ongoing game, displayed as a fancy Embed!
+Only **reaper admins** can use this command!
 <img alt="leaderboard example" src="leaderboard.PNG">

 #### nextreap=[name]